Memory-free Online Change-point Detection: A Novel Neural Network Approach: Methodology

 where $\widehat{X}_t^m$ is the reconstruction of $X_t$ by sub-network $m$, and $C > 1$ is a hyperparameter of our algorithm, which determines the size of the threshold.
 If we set coefficient $C$ to a small value (e.g., $1$), many samples will be identified as not belonging to the current distribution, while setting $C$ to a very large value (e.g., $10$) results in assigning most of the samples to the current distribution.

-\textbf{Training.} After the initialization phase is finished, the online training starts.
-As also explained in Section \ref{ssec:CPD_approach}, in this phase, ALACPD processes each sample as soon as they are collected and decides if a change-point is observed or not.
+\paragraph{Training} After the initialization phase is finished, the online training starts.
+As also explained in Section \ref{ssec:CPD_approach}, in this phase, ALACPD processes each sample as soon as they are collected and decides if a change point is observed or not.

 At each time step, ALACPD determines whether the new sample $X_t$ belongs to the current state of the system or not, by simply comparing the reconstruction loss of a sample $X_t$ with $th_{state}^m$ for all sub-networks: